Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Experiments

+We consider the DomainNet distribution shift problem~\citep{peng2019MomentMatchingMultiSource} and choose \emph{DomainNet-Infograph} as the target distribution since the coverage gap is insignificant for the others (see~\citet[Table 1]{park2022PACPredictionSets}).
+We consider two scenarios, for both of which all six DomainNet domains, i.e. \emph{DomainNet-Sketch, DomainNet-Clipart, DomainNet-Painting, DomainNet-Quickdraw, DomainNet-Real, and DomainNet-Infograph}, are available during training.
+In the first scenario all domains are also available at inference, whereas in the second scenario, analogous to the ImageNet setup, we only have access to the examples from \emph{DomainNet-Real} (source) and \emph{DomainNet-Infograph} (target).

-We present our findings in Figure~\ref{fig:domainnet}.
-The results show that when the source includes all the domains, WSCI outperforms other methods.
+The results in Figure~\ref{fig:domainnet} show that when the source includes all the domains, WSCI outperforms other methods.
 However, when only DomainNet-Real is available for the source at calibration time, QTC slightly outperforms WSCI.
 In both settings, PS-W fails if $\alpha$ is chosen such that $1 - \alpha > 0.9$, by constructing uninformatively large confidence sets that tend to contain all possible labels.
 On the other hand, QTC and WSCI tend to construct similarly sized confidence sets consistently across the range of $1-\alpha$.
-Note that while QTC considerably closes the coverage gap in both setups, QTC-SC and QTC-ST fail to improve the coverage gap.
-We believe this might be due to the fact that ResNet-101 trained with domain adaptation tends to yield very high confidence across all examples.
+Note that while QTC considerably closes the coverage gap in both setups, QTC-S fails to improve the coverage gap.
+This might be due to the fact that ResNet-101 trained with domain adaptation tends to yield very high confidence across all examples.
 While a separate discriminator that uses the representations of the ResNet-101 before the fully-connected linear layer is utilized for the covariate shift based methods, this is not the case for QTC and its variants.
-Therefore, the threshold found by QTC-SC and QTC-ST tends to be very close or even equal to $1.0$, hindering the performance.
+Therefore, the threshold found by QTC-S tends to be very close or even equal to $1.0$, hindering the performance.